 “This concert is an important step in delivering my vision for the Christchurch City Choir” says Music Director Andrew Withington.
-“One of my major goals as Music Director is to entertain Christchurch audiences through creative collaboration with other performing groups, and Pasifika is the perfect embodiment of this goal”.
+“One of my major goals as Music Director is to entertain Christchurch audiences through creative collaboration with other performing groups, and the Pasifika concert is the perfect embodiment of this goal”.

 Saturday 27 September, 7.30-9.30pm, Charles Luney Auditorium, St Margaret’s College

-Conductor - Andrew Withington
+conducted by Andrew Withington